 01. Why do I have to register to be a vendor with the State of Nevada?

-To insure that the State is in compliance with the IRS, all vendors that will be receiving payment from a State agency must complete a State of Nevada Vendor Registration form (An IRS form W-9 will not be accepted in lieu of this form).
+All vendors receiving payment from a State agency must complete a State of Nevada Vendor Registration form per IRS compliance.
+W-9 forms are not accepted.
 From this form we are able to determine who will receive a 1099 at the end of the calendar year.

-02. What is the procedure for establishing a vendor record with the State of Nevada?
+02. What is the procedure to establish a vendor record with the State of Nevada?

 03. Can I submit forms electronically?